Apostolos-Daniel/toli-io-personal-website/content/_index.md

 type = "posts"
 +++

+### Intro

+Hi!
+Welcome to my website.
+My full name is Apostolis Daniel Apostolidis, most people know me (including my mum), as **Toli**.

 I'm currently working as a **Lead Developer** of the Digital workstream at **Gazprom Energy**, Manchester, UK.

+### Software Development

-I'm a Pure Mathmematics and Mathematical Physics graduate - via a long process of feeling as an imposter for a few years, I am now a passionate software engineer - primarily writing in C#, .NET.
+I'm a Pure Mathmematics and Mathematical Physics graduate - via a long process of feeling as an imposter for a few years, I am now a passionate software engineer - primarily writing in **C#**, .NET.
 I've recently started writing in Go and using Hugo.

 ### Tech in the Community